Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Introduction

-If the correct treatment of the partonic kinematics and the very validity of QCD factorization are under question at high-energy experiments such as HERMES and COMPASS already for transverse momentum integrated observables, investigating these issues becomes essential for a correct interpretation of the upcoming semi-inclusive measurements at the JLab 12 GeV upgraded facility \cite{Dudek:2012vr,Burkert:2018nvj}, since the $\bm{p}_{h \perp}$-dependent cross sections are even more sensitive to HMCs than their integrated counterparts, and the partonic 3D imaging of the proton encounters novel challenges of its own~\cite{Gonzalez-Hernandez:2018ipj,Boglione:2019nwk}.
+Two subsequent papers from the COMPASS collaboration have furthermore analyzed kaons and protons produced at even larger hadron momentum fractions than reported before, highlighting strong departures from pQCD calculations \cite{Akhunzyanov:2018ysf,Alexeev:2020jia}.
+This discrepancy between theory and experiment seems too large to be only due to the phase space limitations induced by finite mass effects (which, as argued in Refs.~\cite{Guerrero:2015wha,Guerrero:2017yvf}, can be treated as a correction to the usual collinear pQCD calculations) and may indicate that the factorization formalism is being applied in a kinematic region where this is not a good approximation to the semi-inclusive cross section.
+If the correct treatment of the partonic kinematics and the very validity of QCD factorization are under question at high-energy experiments such as HERMES and COMPASS -- and already for transverse momentum integrated observables! -- investigating these issues becomes essential for a correct interpretation of the upcoming semi-inclusive measurements at the JLab 12 GeV upgraded facility \cite{Dudek:2012vr,Burkert:2018nvj}, that are largely focused on the 3D imaging of nucleons and nuclei.
+Indeed, the transverse momentum dependent cross sections are naturally more sensitive to HMCs than their integrated counterparts, and factorization encounters novel challenges of its own~\cite{Boglione:2016bph,Gonzalez-Hernandez:2018ipj,Boglione:2019nwk,Scimemi:2019cmh}.